GEB-model/GEB/docs/calibration.rst

         expected_utility:
             decisions:
                 expenditure cap: x
+7. Next, set the DEAP parameters. ngen specifies the number of total generations, mu the initial population size, lambda the number of children to produce at each generation, and select_best controls the number of best individuals selected from the population for the next generation.
-7. Lastly, run the model with the command below, or use a bash script to run it on the cluster.
+8. Lastly, run the model with the command below, or use a bash script to run it on the cluster.

 .. code-block:: bash